Welcome to Rally!

 Opening Plenary Session

 This general session is open to all Rally attendees and will be held at the Convention Center.
+Our featured speaker is Pam Melroy.
 This session will also include the Land Trust Accreditation Commission ceremony where they will proudly announce the 2017 accreditation awards and will honor the diverse land trusts that have achieved this distinction.
 Open to all Rally attendees.
 (Oct.
 27)

 Attend one of the popular Regional Receptions and meet others in your region while enjoying libations and appetizers.
 First Timers are recognized at these receptions and all are welcome.
 (Oct.
 26)